 Create a positive work environment

-Good communication sets managers apart.
-Don’t fall into an email culture; set aside time to talk to your employees face-to-face.
+Remote-first culture increasingly pushes asynchronous ways of working, but don’t fall into an email or Slack culture.
+Set aside time to actually talk to your employees face-to-face (whether that's actually in person or via video calls).
 Let them know you see them as a person: encourage them to share their thoughts and impressions, check in to see how they’re doing and ask how you can support them better.
-Being part of the same team means actually knowing and enabling each other.

 Recognize good performance